 Pupils are encouraged to seek support and guidance whenever needed.
 Our Inclusion Manager welcomes in any pupil who wishes to discuss anything on their mind.
-In addition there is a worry box in the entrance hall where children can post a concern which is checked daily.
-Children’s concerns are always taken seriously and we have a zero tolerance approach to any bullying or unkind behaviour.
+In addition, there is a worry box where children can post a concern which is checked daily.
+Children’s worries are always taken seriously and we have a zero-tolerance approach to any bullying or unkind behaviour.
 With regular focuses in assembly and class, we nurture a community of openness and thoughtfulness for others.

 To support our pupils, Clifton Lodge has partnered with HelpingKids Ltd, offering life coaching for children.
 Amy Moser holds individual sessions with pupils at the school to help children with anxieties, behaviour issues and confidence.
 In addition, Amy runs regular parenting seminars at the school to give parents interactive support and guidance.
 Contact firstname.lastname@example.org to find out more or follow the link to watch her short video introducing the support HelpingKids can offer: